Dear Kinship Caregiver Working with Clark County Family Services (CCFS/DFS),

 Steps to Licensure

 Step One: You will meet with a Foster Kinship Family Advocate who will be your partner through the process.
 They will help you with every step of the process.
+Expect a call and text from 702-546-9988.

 Step Two: You need to complete the Universal Licensing Application in its entirety.
 This includes providing complete reference information for seven people who can offer perspective on your ability to care for a child.
 In addition, complete and sign the following: Release of Information, Disclosures, Discipline Policy, Disaster Plan, Floorplan, Statement of Understanding.